– The main idea is to let the fish BE undisturbed in the pen

 – For us, sustainability also involves fish health.
 And to improve fish health, we must work on how and how much we handle the fish.
 Technology plays an important role for us, emphasizes Jostein.

-CAMERA SURVEILLANCE LETS THE FISH BE AT PEACE
+CAMERA SURVEILLANCE LETS THE FISH BE UNDISTURBED

 Arnøy Laks was the first aquaculture company in Norway to implement a full-scale solution for digital monitoring of fish in surface pens.
 In practice, this means that they have a camera system in each pen, which, using artificial intelligence and machine learning, automatically counts lice, estimates weight and growth, and monitors fish health.

-– The main idea is to let the fish be in peace.
+– The main idea is to let the fish be undisturbed in the pen.
 Previously, we had to take the fish out of the pens to count lice.
 The same applied when we needed to check growth and health.
 All of this involved unnecessary and harmful handling.
 Now that we have the Aquabyte system in each pen, we can monitor the fish much better, and without harming them, says Jostein.

 Automatic lice counting was our main focus in the beginning.
 Now, monitoring fish health has become equally important.